OpenBB-finance/OpenBB/website/content/platform/usage/guides/api-keys.md

 ![Quandl](https://user-images.githubusercontent.com/46355364/207824664-3c82befb-9c69-42df-8a82-510d85c19a97.png)

-Enter the key into the OpenBB SDK with:
+Enter the key into the OpenBB Platform with:

 ```console
 openbb.keys.quandl(key = 'REPLACE_WITH_KEY', persist = True)